 - One that consumed low doses of cannabis

 - Another that took medium doses of marijuana

-- A third group given a placebo
+- A third group was given a placebo

 How to Microdose Cannabis for Depression

 When it comes to consuming cannabis for therapeutic purposes, the first step is to figure out exactly what you need it for.
 Depression can look different to different people, so your goal may be just to feel happier or more relaxed.
-Or it may be to have the motivation to perform certain tasks, or to socialize outside of the home.
+Or it may be to have the motivation to perform certain tasks or to socialize outside of the home.
 Whatever it is for you, having a clear picture of your goal is a good first step.

 Then comes a little bit of experimentation.
 Since cannabis affects everyone differently, the marijuana strains and delivery methods that make your friend feel good may not make you feel the same way.

-You can ask friends, family members, even customer service folks where you buy your cannabis products if they can recommend specific cannabis strains and consumption methods.
+You can ask friends, family members, and even customer service folks where you buy your cannabis products if they can recommend specific cannabis strains and consumption methods.
 But know that it’ll probably take a period of trial and error to find out what works best for you.